nsdevoss/cs499/README.md

 `-e or --emulator`: Runs the emulator on your machine.

+`-d or --display`: Will disable the camera feed display on the laptop.
+Default will display camera feed.

 `-s or --stitch`: If we want to run the stitching function or not.
+Default will not run stitching.

 `-v [video] or --video [video]`: Chooses what video will be displayed on the emulator, you can pass 1 or 2 video names.
+Default is `"zoom_out"`

 *Make sure that you are in the root directory to run `main.py` or if you aren't then make sure to pass the correct path to the file.*